omlins/libdiffusion/README.md

 JULIA_CUDA_USE_BINARYBUILDER=false srun -Cgpu -N4 -n4 main
 ```

-The repository contains two recorded demos: [the first](demos/build_and_run.mp4) shows a successful build of the application on Piz Daint and its execution on four GPUs; [the second](demos/run_cuda_aware_mpi.mp4) shows a subsequent execution of the application with CUDA-aware MPI activated and the inspection of the produced animated GIF.
+The repository contains a [recorded demo](demo/build_and_run.mp4) which shows a successful build of the application on Piz Daint and its execution on four GPUs using CUDA-aware MPI; the produced animated GIF is opened at the end of the demo.

 ## Building on other systems